 ii Key developments

-Reverse vesting orders have been employed in significant restructurings in 2020, including Cirque du Soleil and Nemaska Lithium.
 Unlike standard approval and vesting orders that transfer desirable assets of the debtor company to a purchaser in exchange for sale proceeds, a reverse vesting order transfers unwanted assets and liabilities to a newly incorporated, non-operating company.
-This allows the original debtor company to retain desirable assets, and its shares are sold to purchaser free and clear of all the unwanted liabilities (by way of share purchase agreements rather than asset sale agreement).
-A significant benefit of a reverse vesting order is that the original company's existing rights such as permits, licences, tax attributes and essential contracts are all preserved.
+This allows the original debtor company to retain desirable assets, and its shares are sold to the purchaser free and clear of all the unwanted liabilities (by way of share purchase agreements rather than through an asset sale agreement).
+A significant benefit of a reverse vesting order is that the original company's existing rights, such as permits, licences, tax attributes and essential contracts, are all preserved.
 Reverse vesting orders are therefore very attractive for distressed companies that operate in highly regulated industries or companies that own undesirable and difficult-to-transfer assets.
-It is also an effective alternative to a plan of arrangement, both in terms of time and cost, taking place without a vote of creditors.
-At the end, the original debtor emerges from CCAA proceedings while the newly created residual company becomes subject to the CCAA.
+It is also an effective alternative to a plan of arrangement, in terms of both time and cost, taking place without a vote of creditors.

 iii Most active and distressed industries

-Plenary proceedings in Canada may only be commenced by debtors resident in, carrying on business in, or having assets in Canada.
+Plenary proceedings in Canada may be commenced only by debtors resident in, carrying on business in or having assets in Canada.
 A debtor that has no presence in Canada may not commence a plenary proceeding.
-Where a debtor carries on business in more than one location, the courts will look at factors such as the location of main operations, the location of management, the location of the majority of creditors and convenience for the majority of stakeholders.
-Canadian courts have generally expressed a willingness to assist foreign courts where such assistance would not contravene public policy concerns in Canada.
+If a debtor carries on business in more than one location, the courts will look at factors such as the location of main operations, the location of management, the location of the majority of creditors and convenience for the majority of stakeholders.
+Canadian courts have generally expressed a willingness to assist foreign courts when such assistance would not contravene public policy concerns in Canada.

 With the adoption of most of the UNCITRAL Model Law on Cross-Border Insolvencies in 2009, Canadian courts are now mandated to cooperate with foreign courts, subject to public policy concerns, once an ancillary proceeding is commenced.
 Pursuant to these regimes, proceedings ancillary to both foreign main and foreign non-main proceedings may be commenced in Canada.
 Neither the BIA nor the CCAA contain time frames or time restrictions for any such filings.
 Ancillary proceedings may be commenced by a foreign representative, which is a party appointed in the foreign proceeding.
 An automatic stay is granted if the proceeding is recognised as a foreign main proceeding, and a discretionary stay may be granted if the proceeding is recognised as a foreign non-main proceeding.

-1 Michael Nowina is a partner, and Sandy Park and Milinda Yimesghen are summer students at Baker McKenzie.
+1 Michael Nowina is a partner and Eleanor Dennis and Jesse Kaminski are associates at Baker McKenzie.

 5 RSC 1985, c B-3.